-Today when leaving the farm, I had forgotten to see my landlord’s garage, even though I had turned down the street that it was viewable.
+Today when leaving the farm, I had forgotten to see my landlord’s garage, even though I had turned down the street from which it was viewable.
 I passed it without looking.
 I had to turn around because it had been recently tagged with the words “Love you” and a little heart that also looked like a penis and balls, a very small penis, or was it a heart?
 Or could the little heart be a clover, my favorite aerobatic move.

 I turned around because looking at it made me feel good.
 That at least someone had the guts to put that on the wrong fucking address.
 My landlord’s garage, I’d be painting it this weekend.